Sckathach/subspace-rerouting/paper/main.typ

 == Jailbreaks on newer models <sec:new-models-jailbreaks>
 Most jailbreak studies @arditi_refusal_2024 @ball_understanding_2024 @he_jailbreaklens_2024 @zhou_role_2024 predominantly focus on two primary models: Llama 2 @touvron_llama2_2023 and Vicuna @vicuna_2023.
 However, due to computational cost, we restricted our analysis to more recent lightweight alternatives that incorporate state-of-the-art alignment techniques.
 Specifically, we examined the Llama 3.2 series @llama3.2 (Llama 3.2 Community License Agreement), Gemma 2 2b @gemmateam_gemma2_2024 (Gemma Terms of Use), and the Qwen 2.5 series @qwenteam_qwen25_2025 (Apache license 2.0).

 Each of these models implements different alignment approaches.
-Llama 3.2, trained using Direct Preference Optimization (DPO) @rafailov_direct_2024, and Gemma 2 which relies heavily on training dataset filtering, both demonstrates remarkable robustness against traditional gradient-based attacks like nanoGCG.
+Llama 3.2, trained using Direct Preference Optimisation (DPO) @rafailov_direct_2024, and Gemma 2 which relies heavily on training dataset filtering, both demonstrates remarkable robustness against traditional gradient-based attacks like nanoGCG.
 On the contrary, Qwen 2.5, which appears to implement less aggressive alignment techniques, is highly vulnerable to attacks.

 To establish baseline performance metrics on these newer models, we used the nanoGCG algorithm from GraySwanAI @grayswan_nanogcg_2024 which implements several improvements over the original GCG algorithm, including multi-position token swapping @haize_agc_2024, a historical attack buffer @haize_agc_2024 @hayase_query_2024, the mellowmax loss function @straznickas_takeaways_2024 @asadi_alternative_2017, and probe sampling @zhao_accelerating_2024.
-Our configuration parameters were adjusted according to model robustness: 500-600 optimization steps, search width of 812-1024, and suffix lengths between 25-35 tokens.
+Our configuration parameters were adjusted according to model robustness: 500-600 optimisation steps, search width of 812-1024, and suffix lengths between 25-35 tokens.
 The results of these experiments are presented in @table:gcg.

 #figure(
   table(